yossizap/BF2-CPython/README.md

     cp libpython2.7.so {BF2 SERVER DIR}/bin/{ARCH}/libdice_py.so

 ######Windows:
 Follow the instructions in `PCbuild/readme.txt` for the pre-requisites.
-I have only managed to the dll to work with the VS8+VS10 combination.
+I have only managed to get the dll to work with the VS8+VS10 combination.
 Make sure that you have perl and svn and that you are using the VS8 toolchain with .NET4.

     cd PCbuild
     get_externals.bat